 To develop the expression of the virtual work method that can be used to determine the deflections of trusses, consider an arbitrary statically determinate truss, as shown in Fig. 7.4(a).
 Let us assume that we want to determine the vertical deflection, $\Delta$ , at joint B of the truss due to the given external loads $P_1$ and $P_2$ .
 The truss is statically determinate, so the axial forces in its members can be determined from the method of joints described previously in Chapter 4.
-If F represents the axial force in an arbitrary member j (e.g., member CD in Fig. 7.4(a)) of the truss, then
+If F represents the axial force in an arbitrary member f (e.g., member f (e.g., member f (e.g., from f (e.g., from f (e.g., from f) of the truss, then (from f) f (from f) f) of this member is given by in which L, A, and E denote, respectively, the length, cross-sectional area, and modulus of elasticity of member j.